 In 2012, Abbado was voted into the Gramophone Hall of Fame that April, and in May, he received the conductor prize at the Royal Philharmonic Society Music Awards.

-From his first marriage in 1956, to singer Giovanna Cavazzoni, Abbado had two children, Daniele Abbado (born 1958), who became an opera director, and Alessandra (born 1959).
+From his first marriage in 1956 to singer Giovanna Cavazzoni, Abbado had two children, Daniele Abbado (born 1958), who became an opera director, and Alessandra (born 1959).
 His first marriage ended in divorce.
-From his second marriage, to Gabriella Cantalupi, Abbado had a son, Sebastiano.
+From his second marriage to Gabriella Cantaluppi, Abbado had a son, Sebastian.
 His four-year relationship with Viktoria Mullova resulted in Mullova’s first child, a son, Misha.
 Abbado’s nephew, the son of his brother, Marcello, is the conductor Roberto Abbado.

 Claudio Abbado (1933-2014), Val Fex, Switzerland.